 Whittney Parkinson Design – Sarah Shields Photography – similar coffee table – similar chandelier

-A light neutral color palette and mix of curved and structured silhouettes lend a touch of quiet luxury style to this beautiful great room.
+A light neutral color palette and mix of curved and structured silhouettes lend a touch of quiet luxury style to this beautiful living room.

 This sophisticated sitting area features a neutral color palette and a mix of straight edges and cozy curved swivel chairs.